spiritumjr/Chess/README.md

 To move the pieces, just click on a piece to highlight all of its possible moves.
 Then, just click on one of the highlighted squares to move the piece.
 Please note that the piece can only move at their turn.

 ## Disclaimer
-This project is in by no mean final and contains its fair share of bugs.
+This project is by no means final and contains its fair share of bugs.